Sexual Violence Prevention & Response | Title IX

 Cherie Scricca | Interim Title IX Coordinator

 The Title IX Coordinator is responsible for the oversight and monitoring of all aspects of the university’s efforts to comply with Title IX and to prevent violations of its provisions.
 The Coordinator oversees the dissemination of information regarding Title IX to students, staff and faculty; coordinates training for employees; maintains Title IX grievance/complaint files; monitors Title IX Deputies in the investigation and disposition of complaints; and answers inquiries from university and community members.
 Title IX Deputies assist the Title IX Coordinator in oversight and implementation of Title IX compliance efforts.

 Complaints will be handled in a timely manner.
 When there is a documented violation of Title IX, prompt remedies will be provided.
 Every effort will be made to ensure that said conduct will end, its recurrence will be prevented and, to the extent possible, pre-violation status will be restored.

 There are three major components to the University's sexual misconduct policies and procedures as follows:

 - How to submit a formal complaint of sexual misconduct/harassment

 Retaliation is Prohibited

 Pacific University prohibits retaliatory harassment, threats, or intimidation against anyone for making an inquiry about suspected Title IX violations, registering a complaint, assisting a complainant, or participating in an investigation; retaliatory behavior includes the creation of a hostile work or social climate.
-Instances of retaliation should be reported to the Title IX Coordinator or Deputies.
+Instances of retaliation should be reported to the Title IX Coordinator.